-The selected country will be used later in the installation process to pick the default timezone and a Debian mirror appropriate for your geographic location.
-Language and country together will be used to set the default locale for your system and to help select your keyboard.
+The selected geographic location (in most cases a country) will be used later in the installation process to select the correct time zone and a Debian mirror appropriate for that country.
+Language and country together will help determine the default locale for your system and select the correct keyboard layout.

 You will first be asked to select your preferred language.
-The language names are listed in both English (left side) and in the language itself (right side); the names on the right side are also shown in the proper script for the language.
+The language names are listed both in English (left side) and in the language itself (right side); the names on the right side are also shown in the proper script for the language.
 The list is sorted on the English names.
 At the top of the list is an extra option that allows you to select the "C" locale instead of a language.
 Choosing the "C" locale will result in the installation proceding in English; the installed system will have no localization support as the locales package will not be installed.